The developer who plans to add two new trendy restaurants to East Colfax Avenue admits the building he bought in the Bluebird District was ugly.

 “We are still talking to tenants, so nothing is set in stone right now, but we’re marketing it and trying to find some great uses for the community.
 We’re shooting for restaurants,” said Dimitrios “Jimmy” Balafas, co-founder and managing partner of Kentro.

-Kentro is behind the Colfax Collection building, home to Tacos Tequila Whiskey, The Three Lions Lair and other popular retailers at the southwest corner of Vine Street and East Colfax Avenue.
+Kentro is behind the Colfax Collection buildings, home to Tacos Tequila Whiskey, The Three Lions and other popular retailers, near York Street and East Colfax Avenue.

 Colfax and Williams